Tanish-26/kodekloude-Enginneer-task-system-administrator-/Install and Configure PostgreSQL.md

 # configure the database
 sudo -u postgres psql
-CREATE USER kodekloud_top WITH ENCRYPTED PASSWORD''; CREATE DATABASE kodekloud_db6
+CREATE USER kodekloud_top WITH ENCRYPTED PASSWORD''; CREATE DATABASE kodekloud_db6 ;
-GRANT ALL PRIVILEGES ON DATABASE kodekloud_db9 TO kodekloud_rin ;
+GRANT ALL PRIVILEGES ON DATABASE kodekloud_db6 TO kodekloud_top ;
 exit

 # implimenting changes in config file of the db